Super-WeiDong/Weather/README.md

 #### Get all universities in a specific country and all students in DB
 - Endpoint: /studentanduniversity/search/{country}
 - Method: GET
-- Description: Get all universities in a specific country and all students in DB
+- Description: Get all universities in a specific country and all students in DB with CompletableFuture + restTemplate
 Example:
 ```
 http://localhost:9001/studentanduniversity/search/china